-The common myth or perception of lefthanded children is that they are awkward, clumsy, and uncoordinated, but they are not necessarily born this way.
-The resistance they face, whether intentional or not, slows their development It can make them slower to learn to walk and run, slower to learn to throw and catch a ball, and slower in general to develop their motor skills, their reflexes and their coordination.
-Each time they are asked “what’s wrong with them” or told that they are “doing it backwards” contributes to a lack of confidence.
+There is a common myth or perception that most lefthanded children are awkward, clumsy, and uncoordinated, but they are not necessarily born this way.
+The resistance they face, whether intentional or not, can make them slower to learn to walk and run, slower to learn to throw and catch a ball, and slower to develop all their motor skills, their reflexes and their coordination.
+Every minute wasted on their right hand is a lost opportunity to develop the left.
+And each time a child is asked “what’s wrong with them” or told that they are “doing it backwards” contributes to a lack of confidence.

-By the time that children reach the age where they are ready to learn to play sports, many lefthanders lag behind righthanded children of the same age.
-Many lefthanders don’t want to play sports and many of their parents are afraid to let them play sports.
-Those who do attempt to play sports are stifled by the fact that most of the instructions, and most of the instructors, are righthanded.
-While some lefthanders, most likely those whose parents recognized and encouraged their lefthanded at an early age, are able to compete with righthanders of the same age, many others, and perhaps a large majority of others, lack the skills to compete and lose interest in sports before they get a chance to develop.
+By the time children reach the age where they begin to play sports and compete against other children, many lefthanders are already at a competitive disadvantage in basic skills and confidence.
+Many lefthanded children don’t want to play sports when the opportunity arises, and many of their parents are afraid to let them play.
+Those who do attempt to play and learn are often frustrated and stifled and more likely to give up and lose interest in sports before they get a chance to develop.